Today I am sharing something that I never thought I would make -- a Homemade Natural Blue Food Coloring Recipe.

 What's Wrong with Artificial Food Colors?

 We all know that those artificial food colors are not healthy and are suspected of having links to behavioral and health problems.
-We have avoided them in our home completely since our son's diagnosis with autism, but I wish we had done it sooner.
+We have avoided them in our home completely since our son’s diagnosis of autism, but I wish we had done it sooner.

 Did you know that a lot of artificial food colors have aluminum in them?
 When you see, "FD & C Yellow Aluminum Lake" on an ingredient label, you can know that you will be eating aluminum.